 Be careful of port collisions or pod rescheduling.

-A LoadBalancer service exposes the service externally using a cloud provider’s load balancer.
+A LoadBalancer Service exposes the Service externally using a cloud provider’s load balancer.
 GCP offers cloud load balancers and AWS offers ALBs and ELBs.
-In your service definition you can request a LoadBalancer type and it will spin up an ELB for you handling all the networking under the covers.
+In your Service definition you can request a LoadBalancer type and it will spin up the appropriate cloud load balancer for you, handling all the networking under the covers.
 Note that this may incur additional costs from your cloud provider.
+Behind the scenes, many implementations still allocate a NodePort, but modern controllers can also route directly to pods and disable node ports using spec.allocateLoadBalancerNodePorts: false.

-4. ExternalName: Maps the service to an external name via a DNS provider returning a CNAME record
+ExternalName maps the Service to an external name via a DNS provider returning a CNAME record.

-Similar to LoadBalancers, although ExternalName has interaction directly with the DNS provider.
+Similar to LoadBalancers, although ExternalName has interaction directly with the DNS provider and does not proxy traffic through cluster nodes.